Interaction-induced nonlinear magnon transport in noncentrosymmetric magnets: Introduction

 Beyond the linear response regime, magnons also exhibit interesting nonlinear transport phenomena.
 For example, driving magnons with thermal gradient leads to a nonlinear spin current, known as the nonlinear spin Seebeck effect \cite{Takashima2018NonreciprocalAntiferromagnets} and the nonlinear spin Nernst effect \cite{Kondo2022NonlinearCurrent}, where the latter emerges from the Berry curvature dipole of the magnon band.
-Application of high-intensity magnetic fields creates magnons and leads to the DC spin current generation \cite{Proskurin2018ExcitationInsulators,Ishizuka2019TheoryInsulators,Ishizuka2022LargeTrihalides}.
-Also, magnons in multiferroics generally have dipole moments and allow their excitation by electric fields of laser light, which was shown to be a geometric phenomenon related to the Berry connections in the case of collinear antiferromagnets \cite{Fujiwara2022NonlinearAntiferromagnets}.
-The quantum kinetic theory gives a useful tool to analyze the nonlinear thermal transport of magnons \cite{Sekine2020QuantumField,Varshney2023IntrinsicApproach,Mukherjee2023NonlinearAntiferromagnets}.
-In this framework, the second order nonlinear responses are divided into three parts according to their dependence on the relaxation time $\tau$ (i.e. $\propto \tau^0$, $\tau$, and $\tau^2$)~\cite{Varshney2023IntrinsicApproach}.
+The application of high-intensity magnetic fields also creates magnons and leads to the DC spin current generation \cite{Proskurin2018ExcitationInsulators,Ishizuka2019TheoryInsulators,Ishizuka2022LargeTrihalides}.
+Furthermore, magnons in multiferroics generally have dipole moments and allow their excitation by electric fields of laser light, which was shown to be a geometric phenomenon related to the Berry connections in the case of collinear antiferromagnets \cite{Fujiwara2023NonlinearAntiferromagnets}.
+The quantum kinetic theory provides a useful tool to analyze the nonlinear thermal transport of magnons \cite{Sekine2020QuantumField,Varshney2023IntrinsicApproach,Mukherjee2023NonlinearAntiferromagnets}.
+In this framework, the second-order nonlinear responses are divided into three parts according to their dependence on the relaxation time $\tau$ (i.e. $\propto \tau^0$, $\tau$, and $\tau^2$)~\cite{Varshney2023IntrinsicApproach}.
 Among them, the nonlinear Drude term, which is proportional to $\tau^2$, is particularly important when relaxation times are long.
-The nonzero nonlinear Drude term requires that the magnon Hamiltonian breaks the time reversal symmetry (TRS) in addition to the inversion symmetry.
+The nonzero nonlinear Drude term requires that the magnon Hamiltonian breaks the time-reversal symmetry (TRS) in addition to the inversion symmetry.